Dr Chris McKenzie

 Dr Ross Wylie FRACGP, graduated from Sydney University in 2003, then worked in several emergency departments and since 2009 has very much enjoyed being a GP.

-Dr Wylie moved to the area in 2013, and has been with the Ballina Family Medical Centre for three years, becoming an associate in 2016.
-He enjoys practice management, and e-health, and is active in the e-health collaborative.
+Dr Wylie moved to the area in 2013, and has been with the Ballina Family Medical centre since then, becoming an associate in 2016.

 He enjoys most aspects of medicine, and participates in regular ongoing education allowing him to better practice evidenced based medicine.